Please use the Contact page to get in touch if you have questions that aren't answered in this FAQ. We will respond ASAP.

 If you still have not received either of these emails, please reach out to our support team using the contact form and be sure to include your name, order number, and the correct email address if there was an error.

-Your license keys and files download will also be available in your Soundblind Drums account after purchase.
+We recommend creating a Soundblind Drums account before purchasing.
+If you do so, your license keys and file downloads will always be available in your Soundblind Drums account after purchase.

 After you make a purchase, your Soundblind Drums account will hold all order information.
 You can click on the "Download" button in your order history to access any files or license keys if you need them again.